 Having visited Tokyo 4 times, twice already I’ve stayed at Hotel Sunroute Plaza Shinjuku.
 For foreigners visiting Japan for the first time, this city can feel like a maze, especially if you somehow managed to find your way to reach the city area.
 You’re not alone.
-Even if I’ve visited enough times, sometimes, I still find it a challenge to get my bearings right.
+Even when I’ve visited enough times, sometimes, I still find it a challenge to get my bearings right.

-Hotel Sunroute Plaza Shinjuku is located in Shinjuku, which is considered the business district of Tokyo.
+Sunroute Plaza Shinjuku Hotel is located in Shinjuku, which is considered the business district of Tokyo.

 Ever since I tried Sunroute Plaza Shinjuku Hotel for my first solo trip to Tokyo, it has remained my top choice.
 Here are the reasons why!

 The Narita airport limousine bus (which is a comfortable coach) makes a stop at this hotel.
 For convenience, I’ve often used the airport limousine bus to get to town.
 The buses are punctual and clean, staff are efficient, the procedure is a breeze.
 This company also has many buses going to different districts.

 You can purchase a ticket at the airport terminal when you reach Narita.
 Just look out for the Airport Limousine counter.

 Sunroute Plaza’s location is unbeatable.
 It’s a short, easy walk (5-10min) to Shinjuku train station.
 This is especially important if you’re carrying heavy shopping bags, or going back for a quick rest (if you have kids or tired adults), or are leaving Tokyo and proceeding to take the bullet train to, say, Kyoto, or even the Narita Airport Express.

 Shinjuku train station is also a quick 2 stops away from Harajuku, or 3 stops from Shibuya on the Yamanote Line – areas you’ll likely be visiting when you’re in Tokyo!

 Easy accessibility to food, shopping and everything